AY-T/cv/coding-samples/train-tracking/README.md

 ### Notes and TODOs
 * Code would benefit from refactoring.
 Ran out of time initially.
+* Could include more checks and error handling.
 * Train graph lines and station labels now take into account actual station distances.
 * Actual train times are combined with scheduled times, since given API gives out very few actual times.
 * API doesn't seem to give train names, only train numbers, so train names could not be implemented.